nordic-institute/X-Road/doc/UseCases/uc-mess_x-road_member_communication_use_case_model.md

 <div id="12-terms-and-abbreviations" class="anchor"></div>
 ## 1.2 Terms and Abbreviations

-The definitions for general X-Road terms can be found at <https://confluence.ria.ee/display/XROADDOCS/Terms%2C+definitions+and+abbrevations>.
+The definitions for general X-Road terms can be found at [Terms of X-Road](../terms_x-road_docs.md).

 The following terms are used in this document in addition to the general terms: